 The OS staff attended the ICAOS 2024 Annual Business Meeting in Scottsdale, Arizona.
 The theme was collaboration.
 We broke into groups to discuss innovative solutions, perspectives, the impact, and strategies to rule-making.
 These groups provide hands-on experiences and allow participant to express their viewpoints to develop effective solutions in the advancement of ICAOS governance.
 Communications was also a key factor and how other states handles issues involving supervision of supervised individuals.

-The National Office has with Optimum Technology to build a ICOTS new application.
+The National Office has contracted with Optimum Technology to build a ICOTS new application.
 The current framework and database are due to expire it functionality.
 The new application will cost approximately 1 million dollars.
 Each state voted on option 2, which was a 50/50 split.
 Fifty percent of the cost will come from savings and fifty percent will come from the states.
 Each state will pay for it by increasing their annual dues.
 This increase will affect FY 26 and FY 27.

 DCA Lee Ishman will discuss any new rules and enhancements to ICOTS.
 At this year’s ABM meeting, it was voted and passed that all Interstate Compact Staff should now address parolees and probationers that are supervised under the Compact as “Supervised Individuals”, this will not affect any local or state Legislative Laws.
 This will go into effect on November 1, 2024.